nurzhanzhanuzak/eventsourcing/docs/topics/persistence.rst

 connections that are returned to the pool when it is full will be immediately closed.
 If set, an integer value is required.
 The default value is 10.

-The optional environment variable ``POSTGRES_POOL_TIMEOUT`` may be used to control how many seconds to wait before raising a "pool exhausted" exception for a connection to be returned to a pool that has already opened the maximum number of connections configured by ``POSTGRES_POOL_SIZE`` and ``POSTGRES_MAX_OVERFLOW``.
-If set, a floating point number is required.
-The default value is 30.
+The optional environment variable ``POSTGRES_MAX_WAITING`` is used to control the maximum number of connection requests that can be queued to the pool, after which new requests will fail.
+If set, an integer is required.
+The default value is 0, which means there is no queue limit.

-The optional environment variable ``POSTGRES_CONN_MAX_AGE`` is used to control the length of time in seconds before a connection is closed.
-By default this value is not set, and connections will be reused indefinitely, until an operational database error is encountered, or the connection is returned to a pool that is full.
-If this value is set to a positive integer, the connection will be closed after this number of seconds from the time it was created, but only when the connection is not in use after the connection has been returned to the pool.
-If this value if set to zero, each connection will only be used once.
-Setting this value to an empty string has the same effect as not setting this value.
-Setting this value to any other value will cause an environment error exception to be raised.
+The optional environment variable ``POSTGRES_CONN_MAX_AGE`` is used to control the length of time in seconds before a connection is closed when returned to the pool.
+If this value is zero, each connection will only be used once.
 If your database terminates idle connections after some time, you should set ``POSTGRES_CONN_MAX_AGE`` to a lower value, so that attempts are not made to use connections that have been terminated by the database server, and so that your connections are not suddenly terminated in the middle of a transaction.
+If set, an float is required.
+The default value is 3600.0 (one hour).

 The optional environment variable ``POSTGRES_PRE_PING`` may be used to enable pessimistic disconnection handling.
 Setting this to a "true" value (``"y"``, ``"yes"``, ``"t"``, ``"true"``,